 NuLiv Science is one of the industry’s leading nutraceutical and dietary-supplement formulators.
 You’ve likely heard of them before: One of their patented ingredients, AstraGin, is used by countless brands to help boost ingredient bioavailability, and it’s quite effective in doing so.
 With AstraGin’s success, the industry took notice when they came to market with their metabolic enhancement ingredient:

-InnoSlimⓇ, one of the newest releases from NuLiv Science, is the ingredient formulator’s first foray into the world of fat-burning.
-It not only lights up the body’s internal engines responsible for metabolic rate, but its effects reach across multiple mechanisms that are involved with burning fat.
-InnoSlimⓇ is an ideal ingredient that can help manage weight, blood sugar levels, and energy levels.
+InnoSlim, possibly the most novel release from NuLiv Science, is NuLiv Science’s first foray into the world of fat-burning.
+It amplifies the body’s internal engines responsible for metabolic rate, and its effects reach across multiple mechanisms involved with burning fat.
+InnoSlim is an ideal ingredient to help manage weight, blood sugar levels, and energy levels.

-Given that it’s a non-stimulatory ingredient, InnoSlimⓇ is an incredible addition to any weight loss regimen, and is perfectly suited for the following types of supplements:
+InnoSlim is an incredible addition to any weight loss regimen.
+Given that it’s a non-stimulatory ingredient, we think it’s perfectly suited for pairing with the following types of supplements:

-- Carnitine Supplements
+- Carnitine supplements

-In this post, we’re going to take a deep plunge into the science behind InnoSlimⓇ, covering all of the mechanisms at play and the research behind the latest ingredient from NuLiv Science.
-Before we get to that, however, make sure you’re subscribed to PricePlow for some of the best supplement deals, news, reviews, and interviews you can find!
+In this post, we’ll take a deep plunge into the science behind InnoSlim by NuLiv Science, covering all of the mechanisms at play and the research behind this awesome fat-burning ingredient.
+Before we get to that, though, make sure you’re subscribed to PricePlow for some of the best supplement deals, news, reviews, and interviews you can find!